apache/nuttx/Documentation/quickstart/configuring.rst

 frontend is used, which is a console based menu system (more info `here <https://en.wikipedia.org/wiki/Menuconfig>`_).

 As previously explained in :doc:`compiling`, the first step is to load a premade configuration for your board.
 Then, you can modify this configuration to your liking.

-In this example, we will show how you modify the default configuration of the ``sim`` build.
+In this example, we will show how you modify the default configuration of the ``sim`` build, a build of NuttX which runs on your own computer.

 #.
 Initialize Board Configuration